 Often, child abuse claims result from a misunderstanding or false allegations stemming from hostile divorce battles or child custody disputes.
 Anyone found guilty may face stringent penalties, including time in prison and substantial fines.
 If you are accused of child abuse in Santa Barbara, you need experienced and skilled legal representation to defend your rights and freedom.
 Attorney William Aron of the Aron Law Firm can advise you on your legal rights and available options to defend against these allegations.
 Our legal team is skilled in handling high-stakes litigation and can help build a powerful defense on your behalf.

-About one in four children in the U.S. reportedly experiences child abuse or neglect, resulting in severe injuries or a lifetime of mental or emotional trauma.
+About one in seven children in the U.S. reportedly experiences child abuse or neglect, resulting in severe injuries or a lifetime of mental or emotional trauma.
 A child abuser is defined under California Penal Code 273d(a) as:

 “Any person who intentionally inflicts upon a child any inhumane or cruel corporal punishment or injury resulting in a traumatic condition.”